imsanchez/api-challenge/README.md

 }
 ```

-The server reads this token and verifies it using the `RSA_PUBLIC_KEY` found in `/config/env/test.env`.
+The server reads this token and verifies it using the `RSA_PUBLIC_KEY` found in your environment variables.

 For testing, you can generate a valid token using the `user.generateAccessToken()` method.
 (See `/test/role.crud.spec.js` for an example)